spiral/docs/docs/en/component/sendit.md

 ### Queue

-The `queueConnection` key uses for specifying queue that will be used for handling mail messages.
-By default, messages will be sent by using `sync` connection.
+The `queueConnection` key uses a specifying queue that will be used for handling mail messages.
+By default, the messages will be sent using `sync` connection.

 > **Note**
 > Read more about queue connection configuration [here](/queue/configuration.md).

 ## Usage

-The component provides the ability to compose content-rich email templates using `Stempler` views:
+The component provides an ability to compose content-rich email templates using `Stempler` views:

 ```html
 <extends:sendit:builder subject="I'm afraid I can't do that"/>